 Thank you for your interest in CaveSim!
-The centerpiece of our program is our mobile cave, which we bring to schools from Colorado in a 26' trailer.
+The centerpiece of our program is our mobile cave, which we bring to schools from Colorado in a 24' trailer.
 The cave is filled with formations, critters, and artifacts.
 Students get a computerized score based on how carefully they avoid stalactites and other objects as they explore.
 CaveSim is much more than exploring a mobile cave.
 We address Common-Core and NextGen Science Standards with hands-on lessons.
 K-5 programs cover subjects including science, math, engineering, PE, and art.

 Programs are led by inventor, educator, and MIT-trained engineer Dave Jackson.
-Dave and his wife Tracy are both real cavers, and have been doing CaveSim programs around the country for over 12 years.
+Dave and his wife Tracy are both real cavers, and have been doing CaveSim programs around the country for 13 years.
 Lessons are designed by Tracy, who has a Masters of Art in Teaching.

-In addition to learning a wide range of classroom subjects, students also learn that they can do what Dave and Tracy have done: take what they've learned in school and use it to follow their passions to make the world just a little bit better.
+In addition to learning many classroom subjects, students learn that they can do what Dave and Tracy do: take what they learned in school and use it to make the world a better place.
 We look forward to bringing CaveSim to your school to engage your students in a whole new way.